Videos show Category 5 Hurricane Dorian's fury in Bahamas

 A short video from Pittard about 2:30 p.m. showed winds shaking his home and ripping off its siding.

-Over two or three days, the hurricane could dump as much as 4 feet (1 meter) of rain, in addition to the winds and storm surge, said private meteorologist Ryan Maue.
+Over two or three days, the hurricane could dump as much as 4 feet of rain, in addition to the winds and storm surge, said private meteorologist Ryan Maue.

 Harris, the government spokesman, said Dorian could affect 73,000 residents and 21,000 homes.
 Authorities closed airports for Abaco, Grand Bahama and Bimini, but Lynden Pindling International Airport in the capital of Nassau stayed open.